phil-scott-78/thirty25-old/content/blog/how-i-fixed-roslyn.md

 ---------------------------
 ```

-I had the [line and everything to start with](https://github.com/dotnet/roslyn/blob/aa52fe081859f640e461a767cbf195bbca64a58d/src/Compilers/CSharp/Portable/BoundTree/UnboundLambda.cs#L433).
-I quickly edited my unit test to a passing version without AsQueryable and ran it.
+That line of code matched exactly where I suspected from my quick code review.
+Just to confirm that my test would work in the happy path, I quickly edited my unit test to a passing version without `AsQueryable` and ran it.
 Success!
 Good news all around.
 Not only does the unit test runner work, but I had a great starting spot for what is going wrong.

 The line of code in question that was failing was this section of code.